Rahul-0001614/python-projects/README.md

-# scientific calculator made by using of gui tkinter in Python
+# Scientific calculator made by using of gui tkinter in Python
-this is my first project
+this is scientific calculator so some explanations for each Buttons and how to working on it, which is explain in below :

+in